-cost-based algorithm.
-On the other hand, the proposed MLR-MD algorithm directly addresses the lifetime issue in algorithm design and thus is able to achieve better network lifetime performance over D-MIP on average.
-This confirms our initial conjecture in Section IV that a lifetime-centric approach should yield better results than a cost-based approach.
-Simulations on 10, 20, and 50-node network show similar results.
-To get a sense of what actual network lifetimes look like under different multicast routing algorithm in real time unit, Table II shows the first 20 sets of results for the 50-node network under the MPR, D-MIP, and MLR-MD algorithms.
+We now summarize our numerical results (by performing 100 simulations for each network size).
+Instead of showing the absolute network lifetime values, we find that it is more meaningful to show the normalized network lifetime for easy comparison.
+Define the normalized network lifetime as the network lifetime obtained by MLR-MD or D-MIP, divided by the network lifetime obtained by MPR.
+The average, bestcase, worst-case, and standard deviation (all in percentage) are shown in Table I. For 100-node networks, D-MIP obtains 207% improvement, while MLR-MD is able to achieve a 324% improvement on average compared with MPR.
+For the best case, MLR-MD obtains 1032% improvement, while D-MIP obtains 873% improvement.
+Recall that D-MIP takes explicit consideration of a node's remaining energy in routing and is a cost-based algorithm.
+On the other hand, the proposed MLR-MD algorithm directly addresses the lifetime issue in algorithm design and, thus, is able to achieve better network lifetime performance over D-MIP on average.
+Simulations on 10-, 20-, and 50-node networks show similar results.
+To get a sense of what the actual network lifetimes look like under different multicast routing algorithm in real time unit, Table II shows the first 20 sets of results for the 50-node network under the MPR, D-MIP, and MLR-MD algorithms.